 The Barclays Bank Group has identified a broad range of risks to which its businesses are exposed.
 Material risks are those to which senior management pay particular attention and which could cause the delivery of the Barclays Bank Group's strategy, results of operations, financial condition and/or prospects to differ materially from expectations.
 Emerging risks are those which have unknown components, the impact of which could crystallise over a longer time period.
-In addition, certain other factors beyond the Barclays Bank Group's control, including escalation of global conflicts, acts of terrorism, natural disasters, pandemics and similar events, although not detailed below, could have a similar impact on the Barclays Bank Group.
+The factors set out below should not be regarded as a complete and comprehensive statement of all the potential risks and uncertainties which the Barclays Bank Group faces.
+For example, certain other factors beyond the Barclays Bank Group's control, including escalation of global conflicts, acts of terrorism, natural disasters, pandemics and similar events, although not detailed below, could have a similar impact on the Barclays Bank Group.